Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Introduction

 Unlike these works, we focus on novel learning topologies for decentralized FL.
-In this respect, some recent work \cite{savazzi2020federated,lalitha2019peer,hosseinalipour2022multi,lin2021semi} has proposed P2P communication approaches for collaborative learning over local device graphs. \cite{hosseinalipour2022multi,lin2021semi} investigated a semi-decentralized FL methodology across hierarchical networks, where local model aggregations are conducted via P2P-based cooperative consensus formation to reduce the frequency of global aggregations by the coordinating node.
-In our work, we consider the fully decentralized setting, where a central node is not available, as in \cite{savazzi2020federated,lalitha2019peer}: Along with local model updates, devices conduct consensus iterations with their neighbors in order to gradually minimize the global machine learning loss in a distributed manner.
-Different from \cite{savazzi2020federated,lalitha2019peer}, our methodology incorporates asynchronous event-triggered communications among devices, where local resource levels are factored into event thresholds to account for device heterogeneity.
-We will see that this approach leads to substantial improvements in model convergence time compared with non-heterogeneous thresholding.
+In this respect, some recent work \cite{savazzi2020federated,lalitha2019peer,hosseinalipour2022multi,lin2021semi} has proposed D2D communication approaches for collaborative learning over local device graphs. \cite{hosseinalipour2022multi,lin2021semi, sun2023semi} investigated a semi-decentralized FL methodology across hierarchical networks, where local model aggregations are conducted via D2D-based cooperative consensus formation to reduce the frequency of global aggregations by the coordinating node.
+In our work, we consider the fully decentralized setting, where a central node is not available, as in \cite{savazzi2020federated,lalitha2019peer, zehtabi2025decentralized}: along with local model updates, devices conduct consensus iterations with their neighbors in order to gradually minimize the global machine learning loss in a distributed manner.
+However, such techniques are not sensitive to the presence of heterogeneous communication resources across devices.
+Different from \cite{zehtabi2025decentralized}, our methodology incorporates asynchronous event-triggered communications, where local resource levels are factored into event thresholds to account for device heterogeneity.
+This introduces a key challenge solved in our analysis, as it must obtain and leverage connectivity guarantees on the information flow graph (rather than the physical D2D graph).
+We will see that this approach leads to substantial improvements in model convergence time compared with non-heterogeneous/non-personalized thresholding.